BiLLY-J03l/dll-hijacking-c/README.md

-# dll-injection-c
+# dll-hijacking-c
-Demonstration of how dll injection works in C
+Demonstration of how dll hijacking works in C